-In this article we will see 10 strange foods that you can only eat in Japan.
-Foods that you didn't think existed in this great country of pasta, rice and sushi.
+In this article, we're going to look at 10 weird foods you can only eat in Japan.
+Foods you never thought existed in this great country of noodles, rice and sushi.

-Most of these delicacies are only consumed in certain parts of Japan, so not even a Japanese person had a chance to try all of these dishes.
-Not only do I, but many Japanese people go far.
+Most of these delicacies are only eaten in certain parts of Japan, so not even a Japanese has had the chance to try all of these dishes.
+Not only me but many Japanese pass away.

 Natto is fermented soybeans, which have a very strong smell and a very viscous texture.
-Recently, natto's health benefits have been widely publicized and now people can buy it in supermarkets across Japan.
+Recently, the health benefits of natto have been widely publicized and now people can buy it in supermarkets across Japan.

-However, thirty years ago, people in western Japan did not eat it.
+However, thirty years ago, it was not common for people in western Japan to eat it.
 It is rich in protein, vitamin K, and dietary fiber.
 In some Japanese restaurants outside of Japan, you can order natto.
-It may not be possible to eat the original, but many times they will offer natto-maki, a sushi roll with natto inside.
+It may not be possible to eat the original, but they will often offer natto-maki, a sushi roll with natto inside.

 2. Shirasu – Grated fish

-Shirasu is small fish, usually sardines, eels, herring or ayu.
-It is eaten raw or dried after boiling in salted water.
+Shirasu is small fish, usually sardines, eel, herring or ayu.
+It is eaten raw or dried after being boiled in salted water.
 It is rich in protein and calcium.
-It is not a dish with strange flavor or ingredients, but it has a rather bizarre appearance.
+It's not a dish with strange flavors or ingredients, but it does look quite bizarre.

 3. Inago no tuskudani

-Inago is a species of grasshopper and is commonly eaten in Nagano and other mountainous regions, where seafood is not very accessible.
-Inago is first fried in a pan, then boiled in boiling water for a while and then cooked in soy sauce and sugar to produce tsukudani.
-Tsukudani in other parts of Japan is made of small fish, shellfish and seaweed.
+Inago is a species of grasshopper and is commonly eaten in Nagano and other mountainous regions where seafood is not very accessible.
+Inago is first fried in a pan, then boiled in water for a while and then boiled in soy sauce and sugar to produce tsukudani.
+Tsukudani in other parts of Japan is made from small fish, shellfish and seaweed.

 4. Kurage (Jellyfish)

-Jellyfish is eaten raw or dried.
+Jellyfish are eaten raw or dried.
 Despite its appearance, it does not have a jelly-like texture, it is crunchy.
-Only six types of living water are consumed.
+Only six types of Jellyfish are consumed.

 5. Namako (sea cucumber)

-Although its appearance is not attractive, sea cucumber is one of the best Japanese delicacies.
+Despite its unattractive appearance, the sea cucumber is one of the best Japanese delicacies.
 It has been consumed by the Japanese for over a thousand years.
-A sea cucumber is often eaten raw with vinegar to enjoy the unique crispness.
+A sea cucumber is often eaten raw with vinegar to enjoy the unique crunch.
 It is also possible to find it dry.

 Kamenote is a marine crustacean, its name refers to the hand of a turtle, and can be found on rocky shores.
 It is most consumed in southern Japan.

-People often put in miso soup or brine cooking.
-Although not of the same species, bedbugs, which are quite similar, are consumed in Spain and Portugal as well.
+People often put miso in soup or brine cooking.
+Despite not being the same species, barnacles, which are quite similar, are eaten in Spain and Portugal as well.

 7. Suppon (Turtle Shell)

-According to archaeologists, suppon, it is a soft-shelled turtle, consumed by the Japanese since the Jomon period (2500-1500 BC).
-Nowadays, it is often eaten as nabe (hot pot), suimono (soup) or zosui (Japanese risotto), the broth made from suppon is tasty.
-Rumors say that the shell is aphrodisiacs.
+According to archeology, suppon is a soft-shelled turtle, consumed by the Japanese since the Jomon period (2500-1500 BC).
+Nowadays it is often eaten as nabe (hot pot), suimono (soup) or zosui (Japanese risotto) the broth made from suppon is tasty.
+Rumor has it that the shell is an aphrodisiac.

 8. Basashi (Horse Meat)

-Even though this meat is seen with bad eyes in Brazil.
-Horse meat is eaten in many countries around the world, but what people think.
-However, Japan consumes this raw meat.
-It is often eaten as sashimi with grated ginger or garlic and soy sauce.
+Even this meat is seen with bad eyes in Brazil.
+Horse meat is eaten in many countries across the world, more than people think.
+However, Japan consumes this meat raw. it is often eaten as sashimi with grated ginger or garlic and soy sauce.

-Kusaya is a dry salted fish produced on the Izu islands.
-Fresh fish is made by marina in Kusaya-jiru (similar to fish sauce) for 8-20 hours and then washed with fresh water and finally dried in the sun for 1-2 days.
-Kusaya was given to Shougun as a gift in the Edo Period.
-It is famous for its unique scent.
+Kusaya is a dried salted fish produced in the Izu Islands.
+It is made by marinating the fresh fish in Kusaya-jiru (similar to fish sauce) for 8-20 hours and then washing it with fresh water and finally drying it in the sun for 1-2 days.
+Kusaya was given to the Shougun as a gift in the Edo Period.
+It is famous for its unique smell.

-Shiokara (塩辛) is made from the gut of several sea creatures.
-It is a preserved food made from the fermentation of internal organs mixed with about 10% of salt, 30% of rice malt, fermented and packed in a plastic container.
+Shiokara (塩辛) is made from the guts of various sea creatures.
+It is a preserved food made from the fermentation of Organs internal organs mixed with about 10% of salt, 30% of rice malt, fermented and packed in a plastic container.